-For anyone seeking a gluten-free afternoon tea experience in London, my top tip is to book your tea in advance and to make sure the venue knows you require a gluten-free tea.
+For anyone seeking a gluten-free afternoon tea experience in London, my top tip is to book your tea in advance and to make sure the venue knows you require a gluten-free tea in advance.
 This will help ensure that they have enough gluten-free items for your tea.
-I have booked several online through Bookatable or OpenTable and noted gluten free in the comments and they have been able to accommodate my allergy each time.
+I have booked several teas online through Bookatable or OpenTable and noted gluten-free in the comments and they have been able to accommodate my allergy each time.

 I will update this list as I attend more teas in pursuit of the best gluten-free afternoon tea in London.
 In fact, I have one in the diary for the first week of December!

 The Best Gluten Free Afternoon Tea in London

 1. The Library Lounge at The London Marriott County Hall

 Tea and free-flowing champagne – £41 per person

 I had really high hopes for tea at The Library Lounge and, dare I say, it exceeded expectations.
 We had tried to visit The Library Lounge in the spring on a whim for a drink with a view, but it was fully booked.
 When my best friend visited, it was time to try again.

 I had previously had an excellent tea at the Grosvenor House, which is also a Marriott-owned hotel.
 I figured that The Library Lounge may just have the same gluten free scone distributor.
 The scones are a very important part of tea in my eyes, ha!